 For lunch, pack a picnic for your visit to Fort McAllister.
 The large picnic area offers river views and playgrounds.

 Depending on your interests, there are many activities to occupy your afternoon.
-Book a horseback ride at Chimney Field Equine Community, or make your way to the Green Creek Interpretive Trail for an afternoon wetlands hike.
+Make your way to the Green Creek Interpretive Trail for an afternoon wetlands hike.
 The Greenway Trail, part of the Coastal Georgia Greenway Trail, connects with trails along Highway 144.
 If you’re a golfer, Richmond Hill Golf Club is sure to please with terrific views and challenging play from well-groomed fairways and greens.

 All this activity is sure to make you hungry, and the hint of salt in the air is likely to make you crave our local seafood.
 Waterfront dining is a delight at Fish Tales or Marker 107, where you can enjoy netted-this-morning shrimp and other shell fish, and fresh-caught snapper, mahi-mahi, and wahoo.